Updated 29 April 2018 regarding recommendation for colour moire reduction.

 - Tweak Picture Control settings if required.
 I don’t do this all the time, as I may prefer to perform more precise tuning in another image processing application.

-- Examine image at 100% and perform noise reduction if needed.
+- Examine image at 100% and perform colour moire reduction and noise reduction if needed.

 - Export to 16-bit TIFF and carry on editing in a preferred image editor.
 In my case Lightroom.
 I now have a well-corrected high-quality TIFF to work with.